TungnxUIT/CE213-RISCV/README.md

 - **Hazard detection and forwarding**: Efficient management of data and control hazards.
 - **Support for RISC-V base integer instruction set (RV32I)**.
 - **Simulation and testing environment**: Scripts and tools to test the processor with various instruction sets.

+## Usage

+To run this work, you will need a verilog compiler such as ncverilog, Vivado, Quartus.
+As a university Project, I used Quartus and implemented it on DE2-board for verification.

+## Block Diagram

+## Suported Instructions

+## Hazard Management

+Our work supports data forwarding to prevent data hazard.
+Forwarding works in most case but branch jump, to deal with it our design supportd hazard detection as well.